 St. Michael's, Michael Square, belongs to the 13th century.
-This church has often been repaired, but has still a few remnants of gothic architecture to show, which contrast singularly with the modern alterations it has undergone.
+This church has often been repaired and has yet a few remnants of gothic architecture to show, which contrast singularly with the modern alterations it has undergone.
 The picture of the virgin which decorates the high altar is a Greek painting.
-Metastasio († 1782), the poet laureate, is buried here.
+There are other altarpaintings by Bock, Carlone, Schnorr, and Unterberger.

 St. Rupert's, Kienmarkt, is said to be the oldest church in Vienna, and to have been founded by the saint of the same name, in 740.
-It has undergone frequent repairs.
-The window-panes are painted by Mohn;
+It has already undergone frequent repairs.
+Window - panes painted by Mohn; -